mathaywarduk/.com/README.md

 Ensure ```url``` in ```config.yml``` is set to http://mathayward.com

-Close any running watch processes (compass and jekyll)
+Close any running watch processes (grunt and jekyll)

-Ensure the latest CSS is present
+Ensure the latest CSS and JS is present

-    $ compass compile
+    $ grunt

 Build the project